mscross/pysplit/README.md

   * Improved API
   * Use *any* weekly or semi-monthly meteorology data (see docs for required filename format), not just gdas1
   * Generate trajectories for every day in each month *OR* for particular slice of days in each month
+  * Generate reverse trajectories at time of bulk trajectory generation OR during your analysis workflow!
+* Check out the growing library of examples!
 ## Installing PySPLIT

 PySPLIT is compatible with Python 2.7 and 3.5.
 It depends on: